skycarl/iou_app/README.md

 ## Overview

 The IOU App is a simple debt tracking application that helps friends, roommates, and groups manage shared expenses and IOUs.
-It consists of a FastAPI backend with a Telegram bot interface, allowing users to send money, split bills, query balances, and settle debts through an intuitive chat experience, all without exchanging actual money.
+It consists of a FastAPI backend with a Telegram bot interface, allowing users to send money, split bills, query balances, and settle debts through an intuitive chat experience, all without exchanging actual money and with just a few taps.

 ## Key Features